perrystephenson/midas/Documentation/UnderstandingTextMining.md

 5. Predictions about the real world (text-based prediction)

 The rest of this document will be structured around these 5 areas.

+## Natural Language Content Analysis

+How can we represent text data?
+Which techniques can be used to analyse it?

+#### Natural Language Processing

+* Lexical analysis (part-of-speech tagging)
+* Syntactic analysis (parsing)
+* Semantic analysis - requires a mapping from the syntactic tree to the real world in order to infer meaning
+* Inference
+* Pragmatic Analysis (speech act - purpose)

+Natural language is designed to make human communications efficient.
+As a result:

+* we omit a lot of common sense knowledge which we assume the receipient possesses
+* we keep a lot of ambiguities, which we assume the recipient knows how to resolve

+This makes NLP very hard!
+State of the art NLP techniques are now getting >97% accuracy for POS tagging, reasonable accuracy for parsing, but that's about it.
+Some aspects of semantic analysis are possible (entity relation/extraction, word sense disambiguation, sentiment analysis) but that's about it.
+Except within very specific domains, inference and speech act analysis are not currently possible.

+The key take-away from this is that the following things cannot be done:

+* 100% accurate part-of-speech tagging
+* General, complete parsing
+* Precise deep semantic analysis

+Robust and general use of NLP tends to be **shallow** whilst **deep** understanding does not scale up.
+Shallow NLP is the foundation for modern text mining approaches.